zephyrproject-rtos/zephyr/doc/reference/devicetree/api.rst

 There are also :c:func:`DT_PARENT` and :c:func:`DT_CHILD` macros which can be used to create node identifiers for a given node's parent node or a particular child node, respectively.

+The following macros create or operate on node identifiers.

 .. doxygengroup:: devicetree-generic-id
    :project: Zephyr